sweetest-framework/sweetest/GUIDELINES.md

 What if we want to create a simple unit test for `AuthManager`?

 1. We can create a steps which resembles a fake version of the backend gateway that is capable of handling tasks like having fake users and acting upon that data.
-3. We can create a test and steps class pair which focuses on unit-testing the `AuthManager` that uses the fake backend.
+1. We can create a test and steps class pair which focuses on unit-testing the `AuthManager` that uses the fake backend.
-4. We can re-wire the previous integration test to use the same fake backend steps class.
+1. We can re-wire the previous integration test to use the same fake backend steps class.

 So in one word: we're going to show sweetest's strengths by reusing test code and working with dependencies distributed among multiple steps classes.

 #### The fake backend

-The concept of steps classes is that they encapsulate everything needed to add a piece to the test system.
-In this example that will be:
+The aim of a steps class is to encapsulate test behavior which can subsequently be plugged into the test system wherever needed.

+For the fake backend in this example that includes:

 * Offering a fake implementation of a production interface
 * Configuration (providing the fake to dependency management)